JanDuinkerken/Besties/0.- Besties/Robert.md

 ## Class
 [[Paladin]]
 ## Backstory
+Born in [[Solus]].
 He is the son of [[Carlos Perth]], pastor of the order of the Sunweilders, he was a [[paladin]] in search of the ring his order had been tasked with protecting in ancient times, but which was lost a long time ago.

 As a [[paladin]] of the order of the Sunweilders he believed in [[Ocasius]].